Home

 ADHD Assessment Checklist / Test

 More than 20 checked items on the ADHD assessment tests indicates a strong tendency toward Attention Deficit Disorder or Attention Deficit Hyperactivity Disorder.
+The totals will automatically add up at the bottom.

 1. Does not work to potential in school, receives "not working to potential" teacher comments.